Cyphrme/Coze/README.md

 For messages, `cad` or cryptographic verification may serve the function of checksums.

 ## Why is Coze's scope so limited?
 Coze is intentionally scope limited.
 It is easier to extend a limited standard than to fix a large standard.
 Coze can be extended and customized for individual applications.

 ## Where does the cryptography come from?
 Much of this comes from NIST FIPS (See https://csrc.nist.gov/publications/fips)

-For example, FIPS PUB 186-3 defines P-192, P-224, P-256, P-384, and P-521.
+For example, FIPS PUB 186-3 defines P-224, P-256, P-384, and P-521.

 # Unsupported Things?
-The following features are unsupported because they are out of scope or redundant.
-Coze doesn't prohibit systems from extending Coze and/or implementing application features, but Coze delegates implementation to applications.
+The following are out of scope or redundant.

 ES192, P-192
 - Not really a thing, not implemented anywhere, and dropped from later FIPS.